lopeselio/vechain-thor-game/README.md

 4. Ability to craft Rare NFTs and equip them, by on-chain XP (on-chain reputation), that is attained while playing the levels.
 5. Genesis NFT minting event through a mystery box sale, based on character rarity.

 **The VeChainThor blockchain currently already has the VeChain Multi-Party Payment Protocol (MPP).
-Using MPP a user can interact with a smart contract, while the smart contract pays for the transaction fee, making use of the dApp for the end-user completely free.**
+Using MPP a user can interact with a smart contract, while the smart contract pays for the transaction fee using a delegator service uinquely developed on Vechain Thor, making use of the dApp for the end-user completely free.**

 # Tools and Tech Stack
 - The game is built on Phaser.